TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

    Basic principle #1: Never trust user input.

 All input data your extension gets from the user can be potentially malicious.
-That applies for all data that is transferred via GET and POST from a form.
-But also cookies should be classified as malicious, because they can be manipulated by the user.
+That applies to all data being transmitted via GET and POST.
+You can never trust that the data really came from your form as it could have been manipulated.

-All data that comes from the user should be checked:
+Cookies should be classified as potentially malicious as well, because they may have been manipulated.

-* always check if the format of the data corresponds with the format you expected.
+Always check if the format of the data corresponds with the format you expected.
 For example, for a field that contains an email address, you should check that a valid email address was entered and not any other text.
-For this, the validating framework of Extbase (which we covered in the previos chapter), may be helpful.
+For this, the :ref:`validating framework <validating-domain-objects>` of Extbase (which we covered in the previous chapter), may be helpful.

-Especially critical are the situation, where data is written to the database.
+All data that comes from the user should be validated.
+This is especially critical where data is written to the database.

 In the next section we will show what you can do to handle this.
 We also present some concepts that
-Extbase and Fluid uses internally to increase the security of an extension.
+Extbase and Fluid use internally to increase the security of an extension.
 We will show you how queries that change data are secured by Extbase.
 Next we cover Cross Site Scripting and illustrate how to secure your extensions.